 Discovering Really Right Stuff Ball Heads

-If you start to do some research into high-quality ball heads, the name Really Right Stuff is going to appear pretty quickly.
-This is what happened to me many years ago when I had given up on my crappy, cheap setup and was looking for something that would potentially last the rest of my career.
-Mechanically, ball heads really aren’t that complicated, so yes, a well maintained and high-quality ball head can definitely last that long.
+When you start researching high-quality ball heads, the name Really Right Stuff will likely come up quickly.
+This happened to me many years ago when I gave up on my cheap, low-quality setup and looked for something that could last the rest of my career.
+Mechanically, ball heads aren’t very complicated, so with proper care and quality, a well-made ball head can definitely last that long.

-Since that first RRS purchase all those years ago, my career has developed and pushed me in many different directions.
-I’ve been lucky enough to purchase a variety of Really Right Stuff products to suit the specific needs of certain photographic projects and interests.
+When I first discovered Really Right Stuff, it was the BH-40 head that grabbed my attention, especially after a review by Scott Kelby, who called it “the ball head of the gods.”
+Since my first RRS BH-40 purchase years ago, my career has evolved and taken me in many different directions.
+I’ve been fortunate to buy a variety of Really Right Stuff products to meet the specific needs of various photographic projects and interests.

-As it stands today I have all of the available Really Right Stuff heads apart from the video-specific fluid heads.
-With this collection in hand, it seemed like the perfect chance to perform a group test and thoroughly explain which heads are perfect for which kinds of photography or camera/lens combinations.
-In this guide, I’m also going to walk you through what I call my “Frankenheads”.
-These are combinations of specific heads and RRS accessories that have solved certain problems for me over the years.
+As it stands today, I own all of the available Really Right Stuff heads except for the video-specific fluid heads.
+With this collection, it seemed like the perfect opportunity to conduct a group test and thoroughly explain which heads are ideal for different types of photography or camera/lens setups.
+In this guide, I also plan to introduce what I call my “Frankenheads” — combinations of specific heads and RRS accessories that have resolved certain issues for me over the years.

-This is going to be a long post, but having used this gear for many years, I’m in a unique position to be able to compare so many of their products after such heavy usage.
-I trust RRS products implicitly, and whilst I’m friendly with several people in the company, have beta tested pre-production gear and have contributed to their magazine, I’m under no obligations when creating this content.
-What you’ll get, are my honest views on the good things and the bad.
+This will be a long post, but having used this gear for many years, I’m in a unique position to compare many of its products.
+I trust RRS products completely, and while I’m friendly with several people at the company, have beta-tested pre-production gear, and contributed to their magazine, I have no obligation to create this content.
+What you’ll get are my honest opinions on both the positives and negatives.

 More Megapixels

-A solid support system (tripod + ball head) is becoming increasingly more important as camera resolutions continue to climb higher and higher.
-Critical pixel-level image sharpness is much harder to achieve when you have a camera such as the 100MP Fuji GFX-100, or even the 50MP Sony A1.
-At these resolutions, every tiny camera movement or vibration is amplified.
-If you aren’t careful, images that appear soft when viewed at 100% are one of the first surprises you’ll get when upgrading to a high megapixel camera.
+A sturdy support system (tripod + ball head) is becoming more essential as camera resolutions keep increasing.
+Achieving critical pixel-level image sharpness is much more difficult with cameras like the 100MP Fuji GFX-100 or even the 50MP Sony A1 Mark II.
+At these higher resolutions, every tiny camera movement or vibration is magnified.
+If you’re not careful, images that look soft at 100% zoom might be one of the first surprises you’ll encounter when upgrading to a high-megapixel camera.

-While the resolution of the average mirrorless camera has increased dramatically in recent years, many people have not yet adjusted their understanding of the stability they will require to get a sharp shot.
-If you are using a high megapixel camera, somewhere in the 50MP+ range, you might be leaving some of that available resolution on the table if you don’t have suitably solid support.
+Although the resolution of the average mirrorless camera has increased significantly in recent years, many people still haven’t adjusted their understanding of the stability needed for a sharp image.
+If you’re using a high megapixel camera, around 50MP or more, you might be missing out on some of that extra resolution if you don’t have proper support.

 Really Right Stuff Ball Head and Gimbal Specifications